Deadline for applying for the 2022-23 Virtual YAV year is August 15

 Tags: 2022-23 virtual young adult volunteers, building congregational vitality, dismantling structural racism, elizabeth corsig, eradicating systemic poverty, matthew 25 invitation, office of public witness, world mission, young adult volunteers

-Ministries: Young Adult Volunteers, Matthew 25 in the PC(USA): A bold vision and invitation, World Mission
+Ministries: Young Adult Volunteers, Matthew 25 in the PC(USA): Join the Movement, World Mission